The Blacksmith's House in Cuptoare

 The Piano room

 The room has windows towards the street and is a very good place to get creative during the colder days.
+The piano is completely out of tune.

 The kitchen was completely redone while preserving some of the original elements, like the wooden beams, but it now has a high ceiling and is fully equipped - including a gas stove and an electric oven.